Title

 "Commonwealth Act No. 142: Regulation of Aliases in the Philippines" is a law that governs the use of aliases, allowing individuals to use a different name for literary purposes or if authorized by a court, with failure to disclose real name and authorized aliases resulting in imprisonment.

-• Separate legal proceedings are required for each alias.
+• Section 2 requires separate proceedings for each alias.

-• Violating the provisions of this law is punishable by imprisonment ranging from one to six months.
+• Section 4 provides that any violation of the Act is punished by imprisonment for from one month to six months.

 Analyze Cases Smarter, Faster